onmyway133/Swiftlane/README.md

 - Puma and its dependencies are written in pure Swift, making it easy to read and contribute.
 - Use latest Swift 5.1 features like function builder to enable declarative syntax
 - Type safe.
 All required and optional arguments are clear.
 - No configuration file.
-Your swift script is your definition.
+Your Swift script is your definition.
 - Simple wrapper around existing tools like xcodebuild, instruments and agvtool
-- Reuse awesome swift scripting dependencies from Swift community
+- Reuse awesome Swift scripting dependencies from Swift community

 ## Road map